UNCW in the News

 No More NEEMO? - NASA Watch

-Florida university to take over operations of undersea lab Aquarius, Star News "A lack of federal support and local funding has forced the University of North Carolina Wilmington to stop operations at Aquarius, the world's only permanent undersea laboratory - a loss that will take away a key comp
+Florida university to take over operations of undersea lab Aquarius, Star News "A lack of federal support and local funding has forced the University of North Carolina Wilmington to stop operations at Aquarius, the world's only permanent undersea laboratory.

 Most military suicides don't happen during deployment